spascou/ps2-census/README.md

 `count()` and `get()` calls are when the query is actually sent to the Census API endpoint.
 They will raise status exceptions if appropriate.
-They also take one optional argument, `print_request_url: bool` (which defaults to `False`), that prints the whole request URL before raising any exceptions.

 ### Simple join